Top 5 Tips for Eating Healthy in Rome

 However, this is starting to slowly change, now that there is more ready-made food available in supermarkets and more fried street food.

 My stock answer is that first of all, Italians don’t eat pasta or pizza every day, certainly not at every meal.
-And second of all, portion size in Italy is reasonable.

 Still.

-It is a struggle to not eat too much when surrounded by all this great food (and wine), and to keep the pounds off.
 I have been on Weight Watchers while living here in Rome and it’s not easy (mostly because nothing here is packaged or labelled for Weight Watchers so I have to do a lot of measuring and weighing and guesstimating.)

-So for those of you who might be watching your weight, or simply don’t want to overdo the eating while travelling to Rome (and other parts of Italy), I am sharing my tips with you.
+So for those of you who might be watching your weight, or simply don’t want to overdo the eating while traveling to Rome (and other parts of Italy), I am sharing my tips with you.

 This page is not about being on a diet per se, while in Rome.